svip-lab/Locating_Counting_with_a_Depth_Prior/README.md

 [TPAMI] Locating and Counting Heads in Crowds With a Depth Prior

 ## Dataset
-You can download
-or generate your own dataset from the [ShanghaiTechRGBDSyn](https://github.com/svip-lab/ShanghaiTechRGBDSyn) repository.
+You can download or generate the virtual dataset from the [ShanghaiTechRGBDSyn](https://github.com/svip-lab/ShanghaiTechRGBDSyn) repository.

 ## Depth Completion